jcqnly/data-structures-and-algorithms/Data_Structures/stackAndQueue/README.md

 is on the left of the queue of elements while the front is the right side of the queue of elements.
 Enqueue means to add an element to the rear of the queue, while dequeue means to remove an element from the front.
-Finally,  Peek refers to having a look at the front node.
-Enqueue, Dequeue, and Peek are all O(1) in time complexity.
+Finally,  peek refers to having a look at the front node.
+Enqueue, dequeue, and peek are all O(1) in time complexity.

 ---